 In terms of basic scalar φ^3 theory the multiloop renormalization of the model has proceeded in stages over the last half century or so.
 The one and two loop renormalization group functions were determined in [1].
 This was extended to the O(N) group in [2] where the leading order value of N for the existence of the conformal window was determined.
 The extension to three loops for both the Lee-Yang edge singularity and percolation problems was carried out in [4, 5].
 From the point of view of hindsight that computation was well ahead of its time given the difficulty of several of the three loop vertex graphs that needed to be evaluated.
 Moreover, estimates for the exponents in the percolation and Lee-Yang problems were extracted in dimensions d in the range 2 < d < 6 that were competitive with other results available then.
 To achieve a high degree of accuracy the analysis benefited from improved resummation techniques such as Padé approximants and Borel transformations, where in the latter conformal mappings were applied and the behaviour of the ε expansion was incorporated.
 Thereafter progress in systematically renormalizing theories to higher loop order was hindered in general by a lack of technology to push to four loops.
-With the development of Laporta's integration by parts algorithm, [16], and its implementation within a variety of publicly available packages, the four loop renormalization of φ^3 was carried out in [17].
+Indeed three loop calculations were only viable due to the integration by parts (IBP) method introduced in [16].
+However, with the development of Laporta's integration by parts algorithm, [17], and its implementation within a variety of publicly available packages, the four loop renormalization of φ^3 was carried out in [18].
 That article covered a range of applications to various problems that had emerged in the interim.
-For instance, in recent years it has been shown that there is a connection of φ^3 theory with dualities in higher spin AdS/CFTs, [18, 19].
-This generated an interest in understanding the conformal window of φ^3 theories for various symmetry groups such as O(N) and Sp(N), [20, 21, 22].
-One highlight of the four loop result of [17] was the improvement in estimates for the Lee-Yang and percolation theory exponents.
+For instance, in recent years it has been shown that there is a connection of φ^3 theory with dualities in higher spin AdS/CFTs, [19, 20].
+This generated an interest in understanding the conformal window of φ^3 theories for various symmetry groups such as O(N) and Sp(N), [21, 22, 23].
+One highlight of the four loop result of [18] was the improvement in estimates for the Lee-Yang and percolation theory exponents.
 What this analysis benefited immensely from was the progress in classifying two dimensional conformal field theories in the years after [4, 5].
 Specifically the values of the exponents of each problem in two dimensions were found exactly.
-For instance, the exponent σ in one and two dimensions was determined exactly in [23].
-For percolation theory the two dimensional values can be derived from the unitary minimal conformal field theories of [24] when m=2 and the central charge is c=0.
-Therefore it was possible to use that data, together with hyperscaling relations, to construct constrained Padé approximants motivated by the application of this idea given in [25].
+For instance, the exponent σ in one and two dimensions was determined exactly in [24].
+For percolation theory the two dimensional values can be derived from the unitary minimal conformal field theories of [25] when m = 2 and the central charge is c = 0.
+Therefore it was possible to use that data, together with hyperscaling relations, to construct constrained Padé approximants motivated by the application of this idea given in [26].
 The upshot was that exponent estimates based on four loop results for three dimensions were within one standard deviation of Monte Carlo and series results.
 This is all the more remarkable when one recalls this is the resummation of a series that is more reliable near six dimensions down to three dimensions.
 We note that for brevity we will refer to results from non-continuum field theories as Monte Carlo but this will cover those from series methods too.
 We note that in this respect we have compiled exponent estimates from as many sources as we could.
 These will also include strong coupling methods, functional renormalization group techniques and several specialized approaches.
-An excellent live source for percolation exponents is [26].
+An excellent live source for percolation exponents is [27].